 From the Network Connection Settings

-If you want to use the taskbar, you click on it and right click on the network icon, and open network and sharing center.
+If you want to use the taskbar, you click on it and right-click on the network icon, and open the Network and Sharing Center.

 How to Find MAC Address on MacBook

 If you’re using a MAC laptop, we’ve got you covered.
 Finding this address on a MAC book is similar to using the taskbar on Windows 10.
 On your taskbar, click on the wireless networks icon and then open Network Preferences and then Advanced.

 Click on Hardware, and your laptop’s MAC address will be displayed.